B74 Malignant neoplasm blood other (ICD-10:C96.9)

 Symptoms

-• Easy bruising or bleeding: Excessive bruising or prolonged bleeding[6]
+• Easy bruising or bleeding: Results from decreased platelet count or function[5]

-• Enlarged lymph nodes: Swollen lymph nodes in the neck, armpits, or groin[7]
+• Enlarged lymph nodes: Painless swelling in neck, armpits, or groin, most commonly presenting symptom[7]

 Causes